Menopause: Symptoms, Hormonal Changes & Natural Support

 Phytoestrogenic Herbs

-These herbs contain plant compounds that can gently interact with estrogen receptors in the body.
-They are often used during menopause when estrogen decline contributes to symptoms such as heat, dryness, tissue changes, and skin discomfort.
+Phytoestrogens are naturally occurring plant compounds that can interact with estrogen receptors in the body.
+During menopause, they are often explored as part of a broader approach to supporting wellbeing when declining estrogen levels contribute to symptoms such as hot flashes, night sweats, vaginal dryness, tissue changes, and bone health concerns.

 Commonly Used For: